nextgis/docs_ngweb/source/webmaps_client.rst

    Selecting layer to use the vertical swipe on

-This makes it possible to “peek” under the selected layer and compare it with the substrate or another layer on the map (see :numref:`ngweb_webmap_swiped`).
-For example, the tool will be useful if we want to compare changes in the terrain by satellite images for different dates (for example, to identify forest felling or floods).
+This makes it possible to “peek” under the selected layer and compare it with the substrate or another layer on the map.
+The tool will be useful if we want to compare changes in the terrain by satellite images for different dates (for example, to identify forest felling or floods).

 .. figure:: _static/swiped_satellite_en.png
    :name: ngweb_webmap_swyped